bionlplab/negbio2/docs/getting_started.md

 After the script is finished, you can find the labels at `examples-local/labels.csv`.
 It contains three rows with respect to three documents.
 Each row has multiple findings, such as Atelectasis and Cardiomegaly.
 The definition of findings can be found at `patterns/cxr14_phrases_v2.yml`.
 In this file, 1 means positive findings, 0 means negative findings, and -1 means uncertain findings.

-Besides the final label file, there are 6 folders that contain the intermediate files of each step, respectively.
-For example, the `ssplit` folder consists of sentences, and the `parse` folder consists of parse tree of each sentence.
+Besides the final label file, 6 folders contain the intermediate files of each step, respectively.
+For example, the `ssplit` folder consists of sentences, and the `parse` folder consists of the parse tree of each sentence.
 The content and format of these files should be self-explained.

 -----

 Ready for more?
-Check out the `User Guide` section.
+Check out the `Advanced Usage` section.